 Nutrition is the process of providing or obtaining the food necessary for health and growth.
-It is the branch of science that deals with nutrients and nutrition, particularly in humans.
+It is the field of science that deals with nutrients and nutrition, particularly in humans.

-Apart from breast milk for babies, there is no single food that contains all the essential nutrients the body needs to be healthy and to function efficiently.
+Apart from breast milk for babies, there is no single food that contains all the essential nutrients our body needs to be healthy and to function properly.
 The nutritional value of a person’s diet depends on the overall balance of foods, and the nutrients obtained from those foods.

-Our diets should also provide us with the right amount of energy (calories or kilojoules) from the foods that we eat and drink in order to maintain our energy levels.
+Our diets should also provide us with the right amount of energy (calories or kilojoules) from the foods that we eat and drink in order to maintain and balance our energy levels.

 In the UK, NHS advice is that, from a healthy balanced diet:-